liam-murray-xealth/otel-nest-hello/docs/index.md

 This project demonstrates a Nest.js service configured for traces and metrics using the [OTEL SDK for node](https://www.npmjs.com/package/@opentelemetry/sdk-node).

+It also has some useful random experimentation:git :)

+- posts api
+- memory leak

 The SDK install guide (above link) tells you to install `@opentelemetry/auto-instrumentations-node`.

 This brings in automatic instrumentation for popular node packages including Nest.js, Mongoose, etc. You don't need to install these packages separately.